 We have in effect a shareholders rights plan that is intended to enable all shareholders to realize the long-term value of their investment in the Company and to protect against any person or group from gaining control of the Company through coercive or otherwise unfair takeover tactics.
 The shareholders rights plan is not intended to deter offers that are fair and otherwise in the best interests of the Company's shareholders.
 In connection with the Company's adoption of the shareholders rights plan, the Company declared a dividend of one preferred share purchase right (a "Right") for each outstanding share of our Common Stock.
 The Rights will be exercisable on the earlier of (1) the tenth day after the public announcement that a person or group acquires ownership of 10% or more of the Company's Common Stock without the approval of the board of directors or (2) the tenth business day (or such later date as determined by the board of directors) after a person or group announces a tender or exchange offer which would result in that person or group holding 10% or more of the Company's Common Stock.
-Polys Hajioannou, the Company's Chairman and chief executive officer, and his brother Nicolaos Hadjioannou are excluded persons for purposes of the shareholders rights plan and shares of our Common Stock held by Mr. Hajioannou or Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou and entities controlled by and the Mr. Hajioannou nou or Mr. Hadiioannou or members or their respective families are not subject to the restrictions of the shareholders rights plan.
+Polys Hajioannou, the Company's Chairman and chief executive officer, and his brother Nicolaos Hadjioannou are excluded persons for purposes of the shareholders rights plan and shares of our Common Stock held by Mr. Hajioannou or Mr. Hadjioannou and entities controlled by and/or affiliated or associated with Mr. Hajioannou or Mr. Hadjioannou or members or their respective families are not subject to the restrictions of the shareholders rights plan.

 The Rights also become exercisable if a person or group that already beneficially owns 10% or more of our Common Stock (other than one or more of the excluded persons described above) acquires any additional shares of our Common Stock without the approval of the board of directors.
 If the Rights become exercisable, all Rights holders (other than the person or group triggering the Rights) will be entitled to acquire certain of our securities at a substantial discount.
 The Rights may substantially dilute the stock ownership of a person or group attempting to take over our company without the approval of the board of directors, and the rights plan could make it more difficult for a third-party to acquire our company or a significant percentage of our outstanding shares of Common Stock, without first negotiating with the board of directors.